helm/charts/stable/rethinkdb/README.md

 ## Cleanup orphaned Persistent Volumes

-Deleting a StateFul will not delete associated Persistent Volumes.
+Deleting a StatefulSet will not delete associated Persistent Volumes.

 Do the following after deleting the chart release to clean up orphaned Persistent Volumes.